Guinea

 Export Products

-Aluminium ores are Guinea's most important export product, followed by gold, frozen fish, cashew nuts, cocoa beans, and petroleum oils.
+Gold and aluminium ores are Guinea's most important export products, followed with some distance by cocoa beans and petroleum oils.

 Trade Partners

-Guinea's most important trading partners are India, the EU and China which together account for about 68% overall trade, over 74% of exports, and 61% of imports.
+Guinea's most important trading partners are China, the EU and India which together accounted for about 62% overall trade in 2023, over 70% of exports, and 56% of imports.

 Economic Structure

-The service sector accounts for more than 60% of the GDP followed by the agricultural sector, which still is of big importance for Guinea's economy accounting for about one fourth of the GDP.
-Nuts can be considered the most important commodity, together with rice, sesame, millet, corn, and cassava.
+The service sector accounts for about 37% of the GDP (2023), followed by agriculture (29%) and industry (26%).
+Important agricultural commodities are nuts, rice, sesame, millet, corn, and cassava.
 The industrial sector mainly concentrates on the processing of agricultural commodities, smaller industries include beverages, textiles, and footwear.
+Mining is also very important.

 Bauxite Reserves